Olatubosun/rocksdb.docs/Building-on-Windows.md

 * **NOTE**: The default CMake build will generate MSBuild project files which include the `/arch:AVX2` flag.
 If you have this CPU extension instruction set, then the generated binaries will also only work on other CPU's with AVX2.
 If you want to create a build which has no specific CPU extensions, then you should also pass the `-DPORTABLE=1` flag in the `cmake` arguments below.

+* **NOTE**: The build options below include `-DXPRESS=1` which enables Microsoft XPRESS compression.
+This requires Windows 10 or newer to work reliably and is not backwards compatible with older versions of Windows.
+At present we build RocksJava releases without XPRESS.

 ```
 mkdir build
 cd build